aleqrt/dermo/Readme.md

-# DermO: Skin Lesion Classification
+# Dermo: Skin Lesion Classification

 A deep learning project for skin lesion classification using the HAM10000 dataset.
 The model can be configured for either binary (malignant vs benign) or multiclass (7 lesion types) classification.